CirroBuild/FrostiDocs/blog/2020-12-10-non-blocking-io-without-garbage-collection.md

 Let's assume the receiver gets 0-length data on a non-blocking socket, indicating no data has arrived from the sender; there are two options:

-1. Loop over reads continuously, waiting for data to arrive on a socket.
+1. Loop over socket reads continuously, waiting for data to arrive.
 2. Stop looping and consult our parser on two possible actions to take: park for more reads or switch to write.

 The first option is quite wasteful, so we went with the second approach.
-To park socket read operations without blocking the thread, we need a dedicated system to enqueue the socket and notify us when the socket has more data to read.
+To park socket read operations without blocking the thread, we need a dedicated system for enqueuing and notifying us when the socket has more data to read.
 On the OS kernel level, IO notification utilities exist as `epoll` on Linux, `kqueue` on FreeBSD and OSX, and `select` on Windows.
 In QuestDB, we've implemented a dispatcher that operates exactly as these IO notification systems for enqueuing sockets, and we named it IODispatcher.

 ## Java NIO and garbage collection